romilly/start-apl/manuscript/Introduction.md

 ### Installing APL on your Raspberry Pi

-Assuming that you have a Raspberry Pi set up and connected to the internet, you can downlaod and install APL in a matter of minutes.
-Deatils are in Appendix 1.
+Assuming that you have a Raspberry Pi set up and connected to the internet, you can download and install APL in a matter of minutes.
+Details are in Appendix 1.

 ## Conventions in this book